 Vicky Bullett, PA to the Head of Administration and Finance

-Vicky joined DPAG in October 2015 after her first University of Oxford Personal Assistant role in the central Development Office.
-As PA to Head of Administration and Finance Sally Vine, she manages a varied and evolving workload in order to facilitate Sally in delivering the department's overarching strategy for research and teaching.
+Vicky was with DPAG from October 2015 after her first University of Oxford Personal Assistant role in the central Development Office until August 2022.
+As PA to Head of Administration and Finance Sally Vine, she managed a varied and evolving workload in order to facilitate Sally in delivering the department's overarching strategy for research and teaching.
 Interview on Wednesday 27 January 2021.

 Why did you decide to enter this line of work?